 Sometimes areas 1&2 are combined, as are 11 & 12.

-You can use a ‘multi-layered’ approach where several agents cover the same geographic area, but operate in separate markets or market sectors.
-Under this arrangement there is theoretically almost no limit to the number of agents that could be used.
+You can use a ‘multi-layered’ approach where several sales agents cover the same geographic area, but operate in separate markets or market sectors.
+Under this arrangement there is theoretically almost no limit to the number of sales agents that could be used.
 Exclusivity can be offered on a combination of area and market sector.

 - This can be troublesome unless there is a very clear distinction between market sectors.